graphql/graphql-spec/spec/Section 6 -- Execution.md

 CollectFields(objectType, selectionSet, visitedFragments):

-  * Initialize {groupedFields} to an empty list of lists.
+  * Initialize {groupedFields} to an empty ordered list of lists.
   * For each {selection} in {selectionSet};
     * If {selection} provides the directive `@skip`, let {skipDirective} be that directive.
       * If {skipDirective}'s {if} argument is {true}, continue with the